The Best RV Inverters

 Review of the Best RV Inverters

-This inverter should be regarded as the best currently on the market.
+This is the best RV inverter currently on the market.
 It has 2000 Watt continuous power capability and can reach 4000 Watts of sheer surge power.
-This product also has two alternate current power outlets with one quality USB port for your mobile devices.
+It also has two alternate current power outlets with one quality USB port for your mobile devices.
 The remote control feature allows you to turn the inverter on/off with ease from almost anywhere within your RV.

-The only downsides to using this product are that it doesn’t have as many power outlets as others, the use of a modified sine wave also indicates it might not be as efficient as a regular sine wave inverter.
+The only downsides to using this product are that it doesn’t have as many power outlets as other RV inverters.
+The use of a modified sine wave also indicates it might not be as efficient as a regular sine wave inverter.
 The product description they provide states that it runs with 90% efficiency.

 Best Pure Sine Wave Inverter for RV:

 This model provides you with a durable and efficient energy source.
 It can produce a startup surge of 4000 Watts, with a continuous supply of 2000 Watts.
-This device can power appliances such as TV’s and refrigerators.
+This device can power all appliances including TV’s, refrigerators and air conditioners.
 The industrial grade materials used to build such a device means that it can last long distances and still be operational.

-It can operate temperatures between 32 and 104 degrees Fahrenheit.
-This product also has a high-voltage shutdown of 16.5V, the device also protects from other situations such as input low voltage, for over temperature, for overload, and for short circuit.
+The RV inverter can operate temperatures between 32 and 104 degrees Fahrenheit.
+It also boasts a high-voltage shutdown of 16.5V, which protects from other situations such as input low voltage, for over temperature, for overload, and for short circuit.

 This device is one of the best pure sine wave inverters on the market today.
 The sturdiness walks hand in hand with the efficiency it provides.
-It can power most devices with up to 2000 Watts, not only that, but it is resistant to extreme cold, and hot temperatures with many more protections built in that can help it survive events like power surges and low voltage input.
+It can power most devices with up to 2000 Watts.
+Not only that, but it's resistant to extreme cold, and hot temperatures with many more protections built in that can help it survive events like power surges and low voltage input.

-The only real negatives that can be said of this product is that its extremely heavy and is far more costly than modified sine wave inverters due to its sheer efficiency.
+The only real negatives that can be said of this product is that its rather heavy and is far more costly than modified sine wave inverters, but this is due to its sheer efficiency.
 If you want to live in proper comfort and luxury, this is the one to go with.